Giving Up On Marriage

 You’ve probably heard it, and you’ve likely even said it.
 So have I. None of us are alone in feeling frustrated and overwhelmed with life sometimes.

-Recently I shared about how so many people tend to be giving up on marriage.
-For some, it’s a quick choice – it’s not convenient anymore, so they’re gone.
+Recently I shared about how so many people tend to give up on their marriage.
+For some, it’s a quick choice - it’s not convenient anymore, so they’re gone.
 For others, it’s a choice that takes a little more time.
 The grass seems greener with someone else, or they can look at the faults and wrongdoings of their spouse and decide it’s time to move on.

 * * * * * * *